tjesi/tjesi.github.io/_pages/academic.md

 I'm on the organizing committee for [Eurocrypt 2022](https://eurocrypt.iacr.org/2022) in Trondheim.
 Colin Boyd is the General Chair.

  I have been a reviewer for the following conferences:
- - 2020: CT-RSA and Selected Areas in Cryptography.
+ - 2020: CT-RSA and SAC.
- - 2021: Financial Crypto, Eurocrypt, CT-RSA, ACISP, CCS, ESORICS, MathCrypt and Selected Areas in Cryptography.
+ - 2021: Financial Crypto, Eurocrypt, CT-RSA, ACISP, CCS, ESORICS, MathCrypt and SAC.

 ## Research Groups
 I'm a member of the [Algebra Group](https://www.ntnu.edu/imf/research/algebra) at the Department of Mathematics and the [NTNU Applied Cryptology Lab](https://www.ntnu.edu/iik/nacl-lab) at the Department of Information Security and Communication Technology.